 Surgical Negligence Lawyers In Philadelphia

 Despite talk of “low risk” and “high risk” procedures, the act of operating on a patient in Philadelphia inherently poses serious concerns.
 Whether a practitioner is surgically removing a broken tooth or performing a triple bypass surgery, patients who choose to undergo a surgical procedure are literally putting their lives in the hands of a surgeon and his/her medical team.
 Throughout the years, innovative advances in medical devices and surgical equipment has undoubtedly revolutionized the way surgeons practice on patients.
 As a result, the healthcare industry has made great technological strides over time.
 But these strides haven't seemed to cease the rising rates of surgical mistakes.
 According to data compiled by John Hopkins University, surgical mishaps occur at least 4,000 times a year nationwide.
 Which means hundreds of thousands of people have suffered severe injuries and deaths that stem directly from mistakes made in procedures by medical professionals.
+You can trust Gary Brod and his team to handle your medical malpractice case with prompt, personal attention, top representation and top results.

 The Brod Law Firm named among top 19 best Philly Medical Malpractice Law Firms